rclone/rclone/README.md

   * https://github.com/ncw/rclone

-There you can file bug reports, ask for help or contribute patches.
+There you can file bug reports, ask for help or send pull requests.

 Authors
 -------